awsdocs/aws-cdk-guide/v2/permissions.md

 The AWS Construct Library uses a few common, widely implemented idioms to manage access and permissions\.
 The IAM module provides you with the tools you need to use these idioms\.

+AWS CDK uses AWS CloudFormation to deploy changes\.
+Every deployment involves an actor \(either a developer, or an automated system\) that starts a AWS CloudFormation deployment\.
+In the course of doing this, the actor will assume one or more IAM Identities \(user or roles\) and optionally pass a role to AWS CloudFormation\.

+ If you use AWS IAM Identity Center \(successor to AWS Single Sign\-On\) to authenticate as a user, then the single sign\-on provider supplies short\-lived session credentials that authorize you to act as a pre\-defined IAM role\.
+To learn how the AWS CDK obtains AWS credentials from IAM Identity Center authentication, see [Understand IAM Identity Center authentication](https://docs.aws.amazon.com/sdkref/latest/guide/understanding-sso.html) in the *AWS SDKs and Tools Reference Guide*\.

 ## Principals<a name="permissions_principals"></a>

 An IAM principal is an authenticated AWS entity representing a user, service, or application that can call AWS APIs\.
 The AWS Construct Library supports specifying principals in several flexible ways to grant them access your AWS resources\.